Thomson / First Choice have cancelled Luxor Flights

 You are not likely to get these rates outside Egypt.
 For a better exchange rate, get your currency when you get there, not before you go.

 Don't buy your visa from a tour rep. Many of them take huge commission without even telling you.
-Some British travel companies tell you the visa costs £15.
-It doesn't.
 Read more ...

 The most likely times for get-togethers are after midday prayers on Fridays.

-If there are demonstrations, any crowds usually gather in the paved area behind Luxor Temple (opposite Snacktime and McDonalds).
-Any march would normally start there and head in the direction of the station or to the Governorate Building next to the El Luxor hotel.
+If there are demonstrations, any crowds usually gather (sometimes following 'feeder' marches from the north and south of the city) in the paved area behind Luxor Temple (opposite Snacktime and McDonalds).
+The main march would normally start there and head in the direction of the station or to the Governorate Building next to the Eatabe hotel.

-Not all of the police and security departments are working normally since the change of government, so police response to situations can be delayed or restricted and security may be less evident than it used to be.
-The number of tourist police is increasing and every now and then there is a police road block, but these are aimed at young local motor-bikers rather than security concerns.
+Not all of the police and security departments have been working normally since the change of government, so police response to situations can be delayed or restricted and security may be less evident than it used to be.

-Egypt used to be 2 hours ahead of British time most of the year but Egyptian clocks did not go forward for the summer of 2011, 2012 or 2013, so Egypt is only one hour ahead of the UK all summer.
-When the UK changes its clocks back for the autumn, and Egypt does not, Egypt will then be TWO hours ahead of the UK until the following spring.
+Egypt used to be 2 hours ahead of British time most of the year but Egyptian clocks have not gone forward since 2010, so Egypt is only one hour ahead of the UK all summer.
+When the UK changes its clocks back for the autumn, and Egypt does not, Egypt is then TWO hours ahead of the UK until the UK clocks go forward the following spring.
 Read more...

 Balloons flying again